vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What techniques exist for analyzing data while protecting privacy?
-- What are issues with only using data anonymization or pseudonymization
+- What are issues with only using data anonymization or pseudonymization?
 - What are the building blocks to create a privacy enhancing analysis?
 - What what are some non-technical challenges for performing privacy enhancing analysis?